 The only thing we need to keep an eye on is if businesses that handle extremely sensitive data will put greater faith in the cloud.
 This question may cause a significant change in the cloud.

-In order to handle big data properly and get the most out of it, organizations need to understand their 3 V’s of big data and accordingly plan to adopt advanced tools that are investing in cognitive technologies such as Artificial Intelligence and Machine Learning in order to facilitate big data management and help them get more insights.
+In order to handle big data properly and get the most out of it, organizations need to adopt advanced tools that are investing in cognitive technologies such as Artificial Intelligence and Machine Learning in order to facilitate its management and help them get more insights.

 Business intelligence software companies are making significant investments in their technology in order to offer more potent tools that will fundamentally alter the way that big data is handled.
 The global market will be able to adopt and use big data projects as a result.

 Trend #6- Data lakes

 Data lakes are a new type of architecture that is changing the way companies store and analyze data.
 Historically, organizations would store their data in a relational database.
 The problem with this type of storage is that it is too structured to store all types of data such as images, audio files, video files and more.
 Data lakes allow organizations to keep all types of data in one place.

 Trend #7- More data sources (IoT, smart devices, generativeAI)